You feel like you’re left to choose between hair regrowth or a head that doesn’t require constant scratching. You’re convinced you can’t have both.

 Much like any other shampoo, be careful not to get the shampoo in your eyes.
 If you do, rinse your eyes thoroughly with cool water.

-How often you use ketoconazole shampoo depends on the specific shampoo you’re using, including its concentration and whether or not it’s prescription or over-the-counter.
+How often you use ketoconazole shampoo depends on whether you’re using the 1% over-the counter shampoo or the 2% prescription strength shampoo.
 Again, you should read the directions on the label to understand the necessary application frequency.

-Usually, prescription ketoconazole is used at least twice a week.
+Usually, prescription ketoconazole is used at least twice a week for dandruff, and three times a week for hair loss.
 Over-the-counter versions can even be used daily.

 Ketoconazole shampoo is generally safe, but like all medicines, it is associated with some rare but potentially serious side effects.